dkodotcom/maps-project/README.md

 ## About

  My hopes for this project is to create an app to prioritize and/or remind me of my to-do's with respect to my geographic location.
 Because I travel frequently, a problem I often face is being disorganized in running errands, or even forgetting a step along the way to another destination.
-I hope that this app will facilitate my every day needs, maybe perhaps my friends as well :)
+This app will be a geo-context to do list for anyone who could benefit from it.

 ## Developing